MassKlaus/syalizer-old/README.md

 ## Selection Menu

-- `r` to reload the available files
+- `r` to reload the available music files